 Most cases of AKI are caused by reduced blood flow to the kidneys, usually in someone who's already unwell with another health condition.

 This reduced blood flow could be caused by:

 - low blood volume after bleeding, excessive vomiting or diarrhoea, or severe dehydration

 - the heart pumping out less blood than normal as a result of heart failure, liver failure or sepsis

-This may be caused by a reaction to some drugs, infections or the liquid dye used in some types of X-rays.
+This may be caused by a reaction to some medicines, infections or the liquid dye used in some types of X-rays.

-It may also be the result of a blockage affecting the drainage of the kidneys, such as:
+It may sometimes be the result of a blockage affecting the drainage of the kidneys, such as:

 Diagnosing acute kidney injury

-- in an "at risk" group and suddenly fall ill
+- are in an "at risk" group and suddenly fall ill

 - get symptoms of AKI